debbie-a/dna-analyzer-project/README.md

 # DNA Analyzer System

+An extensive OOP project, with the goal of creating a software for manipulating DNA sequences.
+Designed to handle very large amounts of memory efficiently.
+A combination of Design Patterns and efficient data structures using C++

 ## Goal:

 The goal of the system is to load, analyze, manipulate and save DNA sequences.